mindspore-lab/mindocr/README.md

 pip install -r requirements.txt
 ```

-It s recommended to install MindSpore following the official [instructions](https://www.mindspore.cn/install) for the best fit of your machine.
+It is recommended to install MindSpore following the official [instructions](https://www.mindspore.cn/install) for the best fit of your machine.
 To enable training in distributed mode, please also install [openmpi](https://www.open-mpi.org/software/ompi/v4.0/).

 ### Install with PyPI